 - Familiarize yourself with the requirements for appropriate cleaning and disinfection standards for COVID-19 in preparation for your quarantine in Canada.

 - Download the ArriveCAN mobile app (available on Android and iOS) and submit your travel and contact information, quarantine plan, and COVID-19 symptom self-assessment electronically.
 You must be ready to show your ArriveCAN receipt when seeking entry into Canada; a border services officer will verify that you have submitted the information digitally.
 If you do not submit the required information digitally before boarding the flight, you could be subject to enforcement action, which can range from verbal warnings to a $1,000 CAD fine.

 How to prepare a quarantine plan

-Even if you are fully vaccinated and are exempt from the 14-day quarantine requirement, having a quarantine plan is mandatory and may not only be required at the time of your entry to Canada, but you may also have to get it pre-approved by your DLI in advance of your arrival.
+Even if you are fully vaccinated and are exempt from the 14-day quarantine requirement, having a quarantine plan is mandatory.
+Your quarantine plan may not only be required at the time of your entry to Canada, but you may also have to get it pre-approved by your DLI in advance of your arrival.
 If you don’t have a plan, you should not travel to Canada.
 Otherwise, you may not be allowed to enter the country.

-According to government guidelines, your 14-day quarantine plan should outline:
+According to government guidelines, your quarantine plan should outline:

-- Where you will be staying for the duration of 14 days (have a single address ready);
+- Where you will be staying for the duration of your quarantine (have a single address ready);

 - How you’ll –